joseph-p-pasaoa/notable_documentations/README.md

 + [Electron](https://www.electronjs.org/docs) - A framework for creating native applications with web technologies like JavaScript, HTML, and CSS.
 It takes care of the hard parts so you can focus on the core of your application.

 ## Javascript
++ [Typescript](https://www.typescriptlang.org/docs/home.html) - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 + [Node.js](https://nodejs.org/api/) - open-source, cross-platform, JS runtime environment
 + [ECMAScript 2016](http://www.ecma-international.org/ecma-262/7.0/index.html#) - scripting-language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262, created to standardize JavaScript to help foster multiple independent implementations
 + [D3](https://github.com/d3/d3/wiki) - JS library for producing dynamic, interactive data visualizations in web browsers, making use of widely implemented SVG, HTML5, and CSS standards.
 It is the successor to the earlier Protovis framework